intentor/adic/README.md

 }
 ```

-When registering a command, it's placed on the container, so it's easier to resolve it and its dependencies.
+**Note**: when registering a command, it's placed on the container, so it's easier to resolve it and its dependencies.

 #### Dispatching commands